SandyRodger/LS170-171/lesson_1.md

 - A network of networks.
 - A network: 2 or more devices connected in such a way that they can communicate or exchange data.
   - At its most basic this is 2 computers connected by a LAN cable.
-  - At its most complex it is the whole internet
+  - At its most complex it is the whole internet.
 - Local Area Network (LAN): A bunch of computers physically near to each other connected by network cables.
 An office for instance.

 <p align="center">